Medway return home interviews

 What happens after a return home interview

-Once a return home interview has been done, schools are advised if a Common Assessment Framework (CAF) is appropriate or if an in-school referral is needed.
-The referral may be for:
+Once a return home interview has been done, schools are advised if a contact to First Response is

 - the Medway Youth Trust